Full Title: Death BEE Upon Us: An Appeal to Action to Save our Planet’s Pollinators and Ourselves

-Audience: The general audience for this campaign scenario are members of the local community.
-It was not possible, for the purposes of this campaign, to conduct a thorough demographic analysis of the community.
-It was possible to come up with a “general profile,” or picture, of a few individuals representative of the general audience.
-A few questions were asked to imagine who audience members might be; for example, what does she do for a living and what extracurricular activities does he engage in within the community.
-Imagining the answers to these questions helped to put together a “fictional” representation of the a few general audience members as follows:
+- Audience The general audience for this campaign are members of the local community.
+It was not possible, for the purposes of this assignment, to conduct a thorough demographic analysis of the community.
+It was possible to come up with a “general profile,” or picture, of a few individuals I felt were representative of the audience I had in mind.
+I asked a few hypothetical questions about my audience, so I could imagine who they might be: For example, what does she do for a living and what extracurricular activities does he engage in within the community?
+Imagining the answers to these questions helped me to put together a “fictional” representation of a few general audience members as follows:

 - She is a farmer;